iriusrisk/startleft/docs/startleft-processors/iac/tf/Terraform-additional-jmespath-functions.md

 ---

+??? note "This mapping configuration only applies to Terraform Processor."

+    Please refer to another mapping file configuration documentation if needed.
+    You can locate each processor's documentation in the left menu under the "StartLeft Processors (SLP)" section.

 Parsing of IaC files may be sometimes complex, so that the built-in JMESPath functions are not enough.
 For that cases, a set of custom functions has been created to simplify and make more powerful the creation of mapping files.